muzkkir/CTFFriday_2020_August_W2/README.md

 This challenge was about to explor the AWS services.
 Now, let me list important words from this passage.

-> AWS service used for website
+> AWS service was used

-> "websitesnapshot" is bucket or domain name
+> "websitesnapshot" is bucket name

 > Indian region for AWS